-Plate from the "Rich in Colour and Rich in Gold" service, delivered to Marie-Antoinette in 1784, Manufacture de Sèvres, porcelain. © RMN-GP (Palace of Versailles) © F. Raux
+Plate from the "Rich in Colour and Rich in Gold" service, delivered to Marie-Antoinette in 1784, Manufacture de Sèvres, porcelain.

+© RMN-GP (Palace of Versailles) © F. Raux

-François-Gaspard Teuné, rosewood veneer; gilded bronze; copper; white marble © Palace of Versailles, Dist.
-RMN © C. Fouin 2^{ND FLOOR}BOUDOIR
+Serving table delivered in 1775 by the Garde-Meuble of the Count of Artois, François-Gaspard Teuné, rosewood veneer; gilded bronze; copper; white marble © Palace of Versailles, Dist.
+RMN © C. Fouin

-Pineapple, reprinting based on an original motif held at the Toile de Jouy Museum © Palace of Versailles/ T. Garnier Behind the dining room is a small room, also hung with Great Pineapple fabric, where the most precious pieces in the collection are displayed.
-This boudoir also houses an exceptionally precious piece of furniture: a jewel case with Sèvres porcelain plaques, made by Martin Carlin and presented to Marie-Antoinette in 1770.
+2 BOUDOIR

+${\it Pineapple}, reprinting \ based \ on \ an \ original \ motif \ held \ at \ the \ Toile \ de \ Jouy \ Museum \ @Palace \ of \ Versailles/T. \ Garnier$ in 1770.
 Martin Carlin, a cabinetmaker who specialised in creating furniture with porcelain plaques, is behind the nine known specimens of this type of jewel case, all dating from between 1770 and 1775.
 The first such piece was commissioned for Madame Du Barry, followed by a second for Marie-Antoinette.
 Determined not to be left out, the Countesses of Provence and Artois demanded the same, and their requests were honoured in 1773 and 1775.